M-SETU/Insurechain/README.md

 Even if two insurers are willing to cooperate, there is no transparency in the process.
 No service level agreements (SLA) are enforced on porting the insurance, and government bodies like IRDAI will not have any visibility on the portal.

+## Design Considerations
+In the following section, let us cover the salient points of the technical solution and the architecture.
+We will also cover the rationale of choosing a given functionality on the basis of domain expertise of Infosys Consulting in insurance sector.

 ## Public Blockchain Architecture
-The basic working architecture of the public Polygon Network chain can be studied here.
-However, here we take a step further and provide a proof-of-concept(POC) on the possibilities of using Polygon Network.
-Apart from the public sidechain, we can build an enterprise sidechain or optimistic rollup or any other sidechain that wants to interact with the existing public architecture of Polygon Network and benefit from the security provided by a public chain such as Ethereum.
+In this section, we provide a proof-of-concept(POC) on how we address these business challenges using Polygon Network.
+Apart from the public Proof-of-Stake (PoS) chain, we can build an enterprise sidechain or optimistic rollup or any other sidechain that wants to interact with the existing public architecture of Polygon Network and benefit from the security provided by a public chain such as Ethereum.

 ### How Does it Work
 1. A user does a normal transaction off-chain to an aggregator (block producer)